Estramate/TeamIO/README.md

 ---

-**TeamIO** - Professional club management made simple and powerful.
+**ClubFlow** - Professional club management made simple and powerful.
 Built with modern web technologies for scalability, performance, and accessibility.